frederic-perez/AmE-dictionary/data/dictionary.md

 __gloom<sup>1</sup>__ _n_ :five::hammer: _She was hidden in the gloom._
 __gloom<sup>2</sup>__ _v_
 __gloppy__ _It will be thick, gloppy, wall-paper-paste-type snow._
-__gloss__ _v_ :three::hammer: (glossing) _We mustn't gloss over disagreements._
+__gloss__ _v_ :three::hammer: (glossing) _We mustn’t gloss over disagreements._
 __glossiness__
 __glower<sup>1</sup>__ _n_ A sullen or angry stare. _Syn_ glare _His frown deepened into a glower of resentment._
 __glower<sup>2</sup>__ _v_ :five::hammer: (glowered, glowering)
 __glue > a glue-type player__
 __glum__ _adj_ :five: To be glum is to be sad.
 Glum is a word for being depressed, bummed out, or down in the dumps.
 People who are glum are sometimes said to be sullen, brooding, morose, and moody.
-Glum folks don't smile, giggle, or laugh — and they're rarely seen holding balloons.
+Glum folks don’t smile, giggle, or laugh — and they're rarely seen holding balloons.
 Being glum is a little more outward-directed than just being sad.
 To be glum is to act sad in front of other people, almost like you want them to ask, "Why so glum?" _Dell and H.P.
 Might not be joyful, but should be they be glum?_ _Glum news._
 __glut<sup>1</sup>__ _n_ :seven: A glut is too much of something.
 A glut of gas in the marketplace can lower its price.
 A glut of heavy metal T-shirts in your dresser, however, has nothing to do with the economy but might be a signal that it's time to clean your room.
 __glut<sup>2</sup>__ _v_
 __glutton__ _n_ A person who eats and drinks excessively or voraciously. _Syn_ gourmand, gorger, gannet, gobbler, pig _He is a real glutton when it comes to junk food, but somehow he stays skinny as a toothpick._